Methoxy Polyethylene Glycol-Epoetin Beta

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about methoxy polyethylene glycol-epoetin beta, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time methoxy polyethylene glycol-epoetin beta is refilled.
+If you have any questions about methoxy polyethylene glycol-epoetin beta, please talk with the doctor, pharmacist, or other health care provider.

 More about epoetin beta-methoxy polyethylene glycol